keirans/keirans.github.io/posts/Cloud_ADRs/index.md

   * NodeJS
   * Puppet

-The initial project initially commenced with a core platform engineering team of approximately 10 co-located individualsto build it's [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) foundations, however it rapidly grew as new features needed to be added and more customers were onboarded onto the platform to use it's capabilities and fix it's defects.
+The initial project initially commenced with a core platform engineering team of approximately 10 co-located individuals to build it's [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) foundations, however it rapidly grew as new features needed to be added and more customers were onboarded onto the platform to use it's capabilities and fix it's defects.

 Over the coming months, additional AWS platform engineers were introduced to the team to implement things such as
-* Platform wide centralised logging capabilities
+* Platform wide centralised logging
 * Windows and Linux Standard Operating Environments (SOEs)
-* Automated Cyber Defence capabilities and forensic tooling
+* Automated Cyber Defence and forensic tooling
 * Puppet Masters for long lived instance management
 * CICD pipelines for common automation actions
-* AWS Account vending automation
+* AWS Account vending
 * An extensive library of Terraform modules that would be used by customers to deploy their applications within the platform
-* Network engineers who would be responsible for the connectivity of the platform to on-premise and third parties
+* Network deployment and integration

-Before we knew it, the 10 person team had become almost 80, working on a codebase that was hundreds of thousands of lines in size, and as is common in large organisations these individuals were dispersed all over the world, we had representation from Sydney, Melbourne, Auckland, Wellington, Bangalore and more
+Before we knew it, the 10 person team had reached almost 100, working on a codebase that was hundreds of thousands of lines in size, and as is common in large organisations these individuals were dispersed all over the world, we had representation from Sydney, Melbourne, Auckland, Wellington, Bangalore and more

 # Cracks begin to appear